zoedsoupe/supabase-ex/guides/connection.md

 ## Additional Information

-For more details on using this package and the Supabase Elixir SDK as a whole, refer to the [Supabase Elixir SDK documentation](https://hexdocs.pm/supabase_connection).
+For more details on using this package and the Supabase Elixir SDK as a whole, refer to the [Supabase Elixir SDK documentation](https://hexdocs.pm/supabase_potion).

----

-With the **Supabase Connection Elixir SDK**, you can effortlessly manage connections to the Supabase platform, empowering your Elixir applications to leverage the full potential of Supabase's cloud services.
-Enjoy coding with Supabase! 😄